Twipped/CurvyAndTrans.com/posts-archived/2019-02-24.0816.3D0321/index.md

 ---
 Basic Sunday look, quickly snapped on my way out for a grocery run.

 Kat is getting a much deserved night off to watch the Oscars with friends, so I’m solo parenting tonight.
-Got a pizza in the freezer and am gonna see how Sam reacts to Aladdin (don’t think she’s seen it yet).
+Got a pizza in the freezer and am gonna see how S reacts to Aladdin (don’t think she’s seen it yet).